 Is this equipment expensive?
 Budgets are tight at the moment, what are the options for purchasing?

-Originally, much of this equipment would have been defined as high-end technology, but it’s more widespread use in the mass market has naturally brought the pricing down.
+The good news is that the widespread adoption of much of this advanced technology has brought it into the mass market.
 So now schools don’t actually need to make a huge investment to get very good security systems that will last a long time.

 Furthermore, capital investment can be avoided altogether through the use of the scheme, which has proven to be very popular in the education sector.
 Rather than purchase the system outright, you rent the system through STANLEY Assure which makes it all the more affordable.